obophenotype/upheno/docs/reference/core-concepts.md

 ### Diseases

 Diseases are among the most important concepts in the phenotype data space.
+Phenotypes relate to diseases in a variety of ways (as phenotypic features of the disease).
-Phenotypes relate One big source of confusion in our community is the seperation of "phenotypic features" or changes from diseases.
+One big source of confusion in our community is the seperation of "phenotypic features" or changes from diseases.
 The [HPO docs](https://obophenotype.github.io/human-phenotype-ontology/documentation/clinicians/) provide an explanation geared at clinicians to help them distinguish between the two.

 The quest on [developing an operational definition](https://github.com/monarch-initiative/mondo/issues/7359) is still ongoing, but for now, we recommend to go with the following basic assumptions:

 1. There is a difference between disease and phenotype.